Life House, Nantucket

 Cliff Road and the Case for Smaller Hotels

 Nantucket's accommodation options have split into two recognisable camps: the large harbour-facing properties with full F&B; programs and event infrastructure, and a smaller tier of intimate, design-conscious houses where the quality of the guest experience depends almost entirely on service culture rather than facilities.
 Life House, at 10 Cliff Road, belongs firmly to the second group.
 The address itself signals something about the property's position: Cliff Road runs along the island's northern edge, away from the downtown foot traffic that clusters around Broad Street and the boat basin, offering a quieter residential character that shapes the tone of a stay from arrival.
+Life House, Nantucket is a 4-star hotel at 10 Cliff Rd, Nantucket, MA 02554.

 This split in the Nantucket hotel market is worth understanding before booking.
 Properties like The Wauwinet and The Cottages at Nantucket Boat Basin compete on location specificity and amenity depth.
 Greydon House and 21 Broad sit closer to the centre of town.
 Life House positions itself differently: the draw is atmosphere and a calibrated, personal service model that Michelin's selection process explicitly rewards.

-Get Exclusive Access →What Michelin Selection Means Here
+What Michelin Selection Means Here

 Michelin's hotel selection programme, which expanded its US coverage substantially for 2025, does not operate on a star scale for hotels in the same way it does for restaurants.
 The "Michelin Selected" designation signals a property that inspires a genuine desire to stay rather than simply providing functional accommodation.
-For a smaller property on an island with relatively modest year-round hotel density, earning that recognition places Life House in a peer set that includes properties from across New England and the wider United States.
+For a smaller property on an island with relatively modest year-round hotel density, earning that recognition places Life House in a comparable set that includes properties from across New England and the wider United States.

 For comparison, Nantucket properties that appear in Michelin's hotel guide alongside Life House include The Brant, Faraway Nantucket, The Blue Iris, and 76 Main Ink Press Hotel.
 Each occupies a slightly different niche within the island's mid-to-premium accommodation tier.
 What distinguishes them from the full-service resort model is precisely the thing Michelin is measuring: does the property deliver a cohesive, considered experience at a human scale?